Cost & Pricing

 Is a retained fee always more expensive than a contingent fee?+

 Often comparable on the headline, sometimes lower on a senior search.
 The honest answer is that retained search and contingent recruitment are different services.
-Compare them on what work is actually done for the fee, not just on the number on the engagement letter.
+Compare them on the work actually done for the fee, not just on the number on the engagement letter.

-What is a fair stage breakdown on a retained search?+
+What is a fair structure on a retained search?+

 Are recruitment fees negotiable?+

-Sometimes the structure is, less often the absolute number.
-A serious firm will hold its day rate or fixed fee because it reflects the cost of doing the work properly.
-Negotiating a retained fee down by 30 per cent usually means you have negotiated the work down by 30 per cent too.
-Better to push on scope clarity, replacement guarantees and named-consultant time than on the headline price.
+Sometimes the structure is, less often the underlying value.
+A serious firm will hold its fee because it reflects the cost of doing the work properly.
+Negotiating a retained fee down hard usually means you have negotiated the work down with it.
+Better to push on scope clarity, the replacement guarantee and named-consultant time than on the headline price.

 What about VAT?+

-All UK recruitment fees are quoted ex-VAT and VAT is added on the invoice.
-The numbers in this guide are ex-VAT.
+All UK recruitment fees are quoted exclusive of VAT, and VAT is added on the invoice.

 Get a fee quote with no commitment.